Image default

 Image result for A no longer-so-secret battle for control of the net

-O’Leary: I want to invite you approximately one unique thing; we’ve been speaking approximately internet governance.
+O’Leary: I want to invite you to approximately one unique thing; we’ve been speaking about internet governance.
 However, to apply the warfare metaphor, there also seems to be a hands race for manipulating a lot of exceptional varieties of cyber generation and, especially, blockchain.
 What is going on there, and why is that vital?

 Image result for A no longer-so-secret battle for control of the net